Menu

 PE Days

-Hummingbirds will have PE on a Tuesday and a Thursday.
-Children will need to wear their PE kit to school on this day and will remain in them all day.
+Hummingbirds have PE lessons with a specialist teacher, Mr Stevenson-Leigh, on Mondays and Thursdays.
+Children will need to wear their PE kit to school on these days and they will remain in them all day.
 They will not need uniform to change into.
 Please ensure your child has the correct PE kit so they can participate successfully.

 Library Slot